CamKeys-Git/chatBot/README.md

 # Simple-Python-Chatbot

-## Creating a simple Python chatbot using natural language processing and deep learning.
+## A simple Python chatbot using natural language processing and deep learning.

 This is a chatbot neural network using Keras models that I worked on through a toutorial online by Jere Xu.
 Given keywords in intents.json it will predict relevent answers to medical-related questions.
+It also uses tkinter to create a GUI and extract the information from the files.

 ## List of necessary components to run this project